Life On Mars Might Require Enhanced Humans, Altering Bodies And Minds To Survive

 Szocik finds himself more worried about a healthy functioning Mars colony, given there has been little research done on the social dynamics associated with a population of colonists on the faraway world.

 “A human being is a social animal and he lives in a group,” the scientist told Seeker.
 “Group problems affect many challenges and troubles, and we should consider now how we can prevent such typical human problems like conflicts, wars, cheating, etc.”

 Szocik has other concerns about future Mars colonists.
 He worries that a too small colony (less than 500 individuals) might devolve into inbreeding and insists that medical officials will have to look into reducing the mortality rate that will likely come as a result of disease, technological failures, and radiation from Mars’ brutal environment.

-Life on Mars, as presented, will deliver to its first human colonists’ many challenges.
+Life on Mars, as presented, will deliver to its first human colonists many challenges.
 Those that venture there will ultimately adapt to the trying and artificial conditions, much like humans stationed in harsh areas of Earth (like Antarctica) have adapted and settled into the new environment.
-Scientists like Konrad Szocik believe that those same Mars colonists, to better their chances of survival, will be outfitted with strategies and tools, including medicines and electronics, that will, in essence, pre-adapt them for the mission.
+Scientists like Konrad Szocik believe that those same Mars colonists, to better their chances of survival, will be outfitted with strategies and tools, including medicines and electronics, that will in essence pre-adapt them for the mission.

 [Featured Image by Jan Kaliciak/Shutterstock]